 New Mexico Dried Chile Peppers

 Add dried New Mexico Dried Chile Peppers directly to your recipes – diced, sliced or pureed.
 The whole dried pod can be ground in your spice or coffee grinder (with or without the seeds, depending on your heat tolerance).
 Fresh or rehydrated (drained and patted dry) chiles may be roasted first over a fire to release additional flavor.
 A nonstick skillet for 5-10 minutes will work in a pinch.
-Be sure to use low to medium heat for this and be careful not to burn or scorch.
+Be sure to use low to medium heat for this and be careful not to burn or scorch them.
 They can also be rehydrated by pouring hot (not boiling) water over them and letting sit about 10-15 minutes.
 Don’t let them soak longer as they tend to become bitter.

 Contains: New Mexico Chile Peppers